Title: Common things are common, rare things are rare – A 66-year-old patient with a newly diagnosed AML presenting with a saprophytic fungus

 Question 2: What treatment is recommended in the care of this patient?

-The regular clinical and radiological follow-ups have shown a satisfactory treatment response after initiating the antifungal therapy with ibrexafungerp.
+The regular clinical and radiological follow-ups have shown a satisfactory treatment response after initiating the antifungal therapy with ibrexafungerp (Fig. 4 and 5).
 The bone marrow puncture 16 days after first administration of chemotherapy showed a complete hematologic remission.
 Consolidation therapy was continued with high dose cytarabine (HiDAC) and is up until now still ongoing.

-Peniophoraceae species is a family of saprophytic fungi that are typically found in the plant kingdom on the bark of trees.
+Peniophoraceae species is a family of saprophytic fungi, that are typically found in the plant kingdom on the bark of trees.
 They are also known as wood-decay fungus, causing white rot.
 Up until now, Peniophoraceae have not been repeatedly identified as a pathogen in humans.
 Only an individual case of a farmer infected with Peniophoraceae has been reported (Miranda et al.).
 In that case report, the patient was previously exposed to specific work-related environmental conditions, which was not the case in our patient.
 Patients in functional aplasia due to an underlying hemato-oncological disease are known to be particularly susceptible to invasive fungal infections like pulmonary aspergillosis and invasive candidiasis (Ruhnke et al.).
 Since there is no established therapy for Peniophoraceae, we initially continued the antimycotic therapy with posaconazole because of its concurrent therapeutic efficacy against moulds.
 After observing a clinical progress of the disease, we escalated the antimycotic therapy by replacing posaconazole with liposomal Amphotericin B. Initially we were hesitant to initiate therapy with ibrexafungerp, since peniophoraceae do not produce conidia and resistance testing was therefore not feasible.
 Since the patient refused to participate in the APAT programme, we had to stop therapy with parenteral liposomal amphotericin B. In the absence of further effective and orally available antimycotic drugs for this patient, we eventually opted for therapy with ibrexafungerp within the FURI study (SCY-078).
 Ibrexafungerp is an oral glucan synthase inhibitor, that is approved for the treatment of vulvovaginal candidiasis only (Masone et al.).
 FURI (SCY-078) is an open-label study investigating effectiveness and safety of ibrexafungerp in patients with mycotic disease, who are either refractory to treatment or intolerant towards the administered antimycotic therapeutic agents.
 Our patient received the first dose of ibrexafungerp 20 days after the identification of Peniophoraceae species.
-The CT-based follow up scans at one week and at eight weeks after the first ibrexafungerp dose showed regression of the previously described mycotic infiltrates, a good response to antifungal therapy.
-The next CT scan is scheduled at twelve weeks after the first ibrexafungerp dose.
+The CT-based follow up scans at one week and at eight weeks after the first ibrexafungerp dose showed regression and in the further course of time, a stability of the previously described mycotic infiltrates (Fig. 4 and 5).
+This can be considered a good therapeutic response to antifungal therapy.
 In regular clinical evaluations, we have also recorded an improvement of the patients’ overall clinical status.

 L. Miranda, O. Epelbaum, H. Assallum, and G. Miranda.
 Moldy Hay and the Cirrhotic Farmer: The First Case of Peniophora Lung Infection C59.
 UNUSUAL PULMONARY INFECTIONS.
 May 1, 2018, A5467-A5467